bigsql/plprofiler/README.md

 * 2012 - Removed from PostgreSQL plDebugger Extension
 * 2015 - Resurrected as standalone plProfiler by OpenSCG
 * 2016 - Rewritten as v2 to use shared hash tables, have lower overhead
-    - v3 Major performance improvements, flame graph UI
+* 2016 - v3 Major performance improvements, flame graph UI
+* 2019 - v3.5 Placed all extension objects under role plprofiler for easier grant